lilromeoz00/SureStart/README.md

 **Day 9**
 > 1) They used concepts like prediction algorithms to determine if a candidate is a good fit or not.
 > 2) There are some districts where police use AI to determine jail length and overall sentencing.
 I feel if you could make the data as close as possible to the real deal without adding factors like race, it can start to help undo those biases.
 There's a lot of problems with the justice system and is usually due to human error.
 It felt like a keen issue to put an eye on.
+> 3) The ethical issues POC face in relation to AI is a mind-opener for me.
+I didn't realize there were such biases against minorities even at the largest of companies like Microsoft.
+It puts into perspective the value our work can have in the world around us in a better or worse way.
+I'll be sure to check for biases in my future projects to make the best product I can.